barmanroys/async-coroutine/README.md

 So if two projects using TaskIQ are forced to share a redis logical DB, now you know how to prevent a disaster.

-Finally, this library, unlike Celery, seems to lack the concept of _task status_.
-At a low level, absence of the key (<<prefix>>:<<task id>>) itself signals the task has not reached a terminal state (which has the same interpretation as if the task never existed).
+Finally, this library, unlike Celery, seems to lack the concept of _task status_ and an explicit polling mechanism.
+At a low level, absence of the key (\<prefix\>:\<task id\>) itself signals the task has not reached a terminal state (which has the same interpretation as if the task never existed).
 This surfaces to the application layer via `ResultIsMissingError` (look `src/client.py`).
-Keep this in mind when you poll.
+Keep this in mind when you check for results.

 #### Closing Words